-One limitation of our study could be that we analyzed the respiration of human muscle fibers at oxygen concentrations between 100 and 180 μ M and not at hyperoxic conditions, which can result in limited oxygen diffusion in the fibers and underestimation of oxygen consumption.
-However, the increase in respiratory capacities was paralleled by an increase in the abundance of mitochondrial complexes, and both parameters showed comparable changes in responders and low-responders in ISI{Mats}, supporting our conclusion.
-All tissue biopsies that were analyzed in this study were sampled after an acute exercise bout.
+One limitation of our study could be that we analyzed the respiration of human muscle fibers at oxygen concentrations between 100 and 180 μM and not at hyperoxic conditions, which can result in limited oxygen diffusion in the fibers and underestimation of oxygen consumption.
+However, the increase in respiratory capacities was paralleled by an increase in the abundance of mitochondrial complexes, and both parameters showed comparable changes in responders and low-responders in ISIMats supporting our conclusion.
+All tissue biopsies which were analyzed in this study were sampled after an acute exercise bout.
 Even if this would have an impact on mitochondrial respiration, the effect should be comparable between pre and post samples and not influence differences between sexes.

 While the intervention induced the respiratory capacity for all analyzed substrate combinations in muscle fibers, no change was detectable in subcutaneous adipose tissue.
 Few studies have focused on the exercise training-induced changes in mitochondrial respiration in human subcutaneous adipose tissue.
 A recent study investigated subjects with obesity who performed an 8-week combined endurance and resistance training protocol (48).
-Respiratory capacity of adipose tissue measured by high-resolution respirometry was unchanged, albeit a higher citrate synthase activity was detected.
-Similarly, no increase in mitochondrial oxidative phosphorylation of subcutaneous adipose tissue was detected after a 6-week high-intensity training of subjects with obesity, also analyzed using highresolution respirometry (29).
-Ex vivo measurement of palmitate oxidation in subcutaneous adipose tissue was unaffected after 60 to 90 minutes daily endurance exercise at 70% of VO peak over 10 days (49).
-In that study, the participants were young and lean, and had a much better physical fitness (VO2max of approximately 40 to 50 mL VO2/min/kg) compared with our subjects.
-In conclusion, all studies, including the present one, differ in subject characteristics and exercise modalities, but in none of these studies was observed an increase in adipose tissue mitochondrial respiration after training.
-Thus, our data are well in line with other reports.
-Admittingly, we cannot exclude that we might have missed a small effect that would need a greater sample size.
+Respiratory capacity of adipose tissue measured by high resolution respirometry was unchanged albeit a higher citrate synthase activity was detected.
+Similarly, no increase in mitochondrial oxidative phosphorylation of subcutaneous adipose tissue was detected after a 6-week high intensity training of subjects with obesity, also analyzed using high resolution respirometry (29).
+Ex vivo measurement of palmitate oxidation in subcutaneous adipose tissue was unaffected after 60-90 min daily endurance exercise at 70% of VO2peak over 10 days (49).
+In that study, the participants were young and lean, and had a much better physical fitness (VO2max of approximately 40-50 ml VO2/min/kg) compared to our subjects.
+In conclusion, all studies including the present one differ in subject characteristics and exercise modalities, but in none of them an increase in adipose tissue mitochondrial respiration after training was observed.
+Thus our data are well in line with other reports.
+Admittingly, we cannot exclude that we might have missed a small effect which would need a greater sample size.